 When we got back, everyone else was napping so we followed suit.
 It was evening before we were all awake and I couldn’t just look at the beach without taking my kids out there, so we went back down.
 I missed that perfect golden hour, but we still got some pretty sunset pictures.
 When it was getting dark we left the beach and jumped in the pool for a bit.
 Tip: I am 100% certain this is frowned upon, but the pool cleaned the sand out of our cracks that the showers failed to remove.

 Jackie had to work the next day so they left in the morning just before we got up.
-It was our last day and my mom’s 60th birthday but we were still on vacation so I had a full day planned!
+It was our last day and my mom’s 60th birthday so I had a full day planned!

 First I had to get some pictures of my mermaid princess in her tail.
 I am far from being a photographer, but I try anyway.
 These are close to what I had hoped to capture: